England | Scotland | Wales | Northern Ireland | Ireland

 7 Midlock StreetGlasgow, G51 1SLTel: 0141 427 4271

-Although all our GP's are qualified to provide ante-natal care, this is provided at the midwife led clinics.
-After the baby is born, patients should make an appointment for their post-natal (6 weeks) check.
+Although all our GP's are qualified to provide ante-natal care, this is provided at the community midwife led clinics.
+After the baby is born, patients will be given an appointment by their Health Visitor for their post-natal (6 weeks) check with a GP.

 Any patients who have had a positive pregnancy test should contact the Maternity Central Booking Number on 0141 347 8422 to make their first appointment.